najlaeLemrabet/PneumoniaDetection/README.md

 </p>

 ## Training
-To speed up the training, I used vgg16 pretrained model (as described in the original paper below)
+To speed up the training, I used vgg16 pretrained model (as described in the original paper below), the vgg16 convolutional layers and a simple fully connected layers as classifier were used.

 ![GitHub Logo](/assets/vgg_architecture.PNG)